Hannoob/ROPvsSolid/README.md

 }
 ```

-In practice, it is often some dependency injection framework that new up these classes, however, this pattern has the awesome advantage, in that it allows you to pass in your mock interface implementations into the business logic class when it is being set up for testing.
+In practice, it is often some dependency injection framework that news up these classes, however, this pattern has the awesome advantage, in that it allows you to pass in your mock interface implementations into the business logic class when it is being set up for testing.
 This is illustrated by this poor example of a test below.

 ```csharp